StephenSorriaux/ansible-kafka-admin/README.md

 It can be used with Kafka configured in PLAINTEXT, SASL_PLAINTEXT, SSL and SASL_SSL.

 **Concerning Zookeeper**, it is not compatible with Kerberos authentication yet, only with SSL, SASL and DIGEST authentication.
+## Need some help?
+Come see us in our Slack workspace using this [invitation link](https://join.slack.com/t/ansible-kafka-admin/shared_invite/zt-rbnfiidg-84VbMa7US66ukqkBPTlADw).

 ## Installation
 Add the following requirement in your playbook's **requirements.yml**:
 ```yaml